-The E-way Bill will play an essential role in setting a unified benchmark for businesses across the country.
+Raaja Kanwar Managing Director, Apollo Logisolutions E-way bill, a positive development benchmark for businesses across the country.
 In the logistics industry, it is imperative to have proper systems, processes and procedures for the movement of goods.
-Logistics businesses face a lot of issues with respect to the implementation of the E-way bill, the process will become more transparent and smooth.
+Logistics businesses face a lot of issues with respect to offsite cargos and return of goods.
+With the implementation of the E-way bill, the process will become more transparent and smooth.
 We sensed the importance and significance of the growing technology, including the E-way bill, and are ready to leverage the opportunity for our clients.
 Though the implementation will take some time, this is a much-needed initiative which aims to safeguard self-sustaining tax administration with increased dependence on self-reporting.